Hapseleg/ComfyUI_e621_booru_toolkit/README.md

 - [Danbooru](https://danbooru.donmai.us)
 - [e621](https://e621.net/) / [e926](https://e926.net/) / [e6ai](https://e6ai.net)

 You can find a few example workflows in the `example_workflows` folder.
+Simply dragging the images into ComfyUI should work.

 ##### Useful nodes
+Good string join/concatenate node and a bunch of other stuff from [KJNodes](https://github.com/kijai/ComfyUI-KJNodes)  (required by simple_t2i example workflow)

-Show Text node and tag autocomplete as well as other possibly useful stuff from [ComfyUI-Custom-Scripts](https://github.com/pythongosssss/ComfyUI-Custom-Scripts) (required by simple_t2i example workflow)
+Show Text node and tag autocomplete as well as other possibly useful stuff from [ComfyUI-Custom-Scripts](https://github.com/pythongosssss/ComfyUI-Custom-Scripts)
 Show Any node from [ComfyUI-Easy-Use](https://github.com/yolain/ComfyUI-Easy-Use) (required by just_the_nodes example workflow)

 this repo is originally a rewrite of: <https://github.com/yffyhk/comfyui_auto_danbooru>